A likelihood based sensitivity analysis for publication bias on summary ROC in meta-analysis of diagnostic test accuracy: Simulation studies

-Simulation studies were conducted to assess the performance of estimation of the proposed model.
-We considered three different sizes of population studies for meta-analysis: two moderate sizes ($S = 25$ or $50$) and one large size ($S = 200$).
-The large sample size might be impractical, but was considered to check the performance of the proposed model in an ideal situation.
-True sensitivity and specificity were set as $(0.5, 0.85)$, $(0.8, 0.8)$, or $(0.9, 0.4)$, yielding $(\mu_1, \mu_2)$ to be $(0, 1.735),~(1.386, 1.386)$, or $(2.197, -0.405)$, respectively.
-The between-study variances $(\tau_1^2, \tau_2^2)$ were set as $(1, 4)$, and their correlation $\rho$ was set as $-0.3$ or $-0.6$.
-The within-study variances $s_{1}^2$ or $s_{2}^2$ were randomly generated from the square of $N(0.5, 0.5^2)$ (\citealp{Piao2019}).
-In the selection function, we considered $\beta$ to be $0.5$ and three pairs of weight for the contrast vector: $(c_1, c_2) = (1/\sqrt{2}, 1/\sqrt{2})$, $(1, 0)$, or $(0, 1)$, to simulate the true selective publication process influenced by the $t$-type statistic on DOR, only sensitivity, or only specificity, respectively.
-Under these settings, $\alpha$ was set by leaving the marginal selection probability $P(\mathrm{select}) = p \approx 0.7$, yielding about 70\% studies ($N \approx 18, 35, 140$) selected in the meta-analysis.
-The scenarios was summarized in Table \ref{tb:sno}.
-In each scenario, we generated 1000 datasets of meta-analysis, and estimated SAUC by the proposed model as well as Reitsma model that does not account for the selection model.
-In the proposed model, we considered the three settings: when $(c_1, c_2)$ was estimated as $(\hat{c}_1, \hat{c}_2)$, when $(c_1, c_2)$ was correctly specified by the true values, or when $(c_1, c_2)$ was misspecified.
-The misspecification of $(c_1, c_2)$ was used to verify that misspecifying contrast vector would cause biased estimates.
+We estimated the SAUC by using the MLE of Reitsma model \eqref{eq:b12} with $N$ published studies, as well as with $S$ population studies.
+The latter is used as an ideal reference.
+We compared our estimates with them.
+To apply the proposed method, the marginal probability $p$ was set as $p =1/S\sum_{s = 1}^{S}p_i$.
+This is not practically applicable, but we evaluated the performances of our methods with the suitably specified $p$.
+We assessed the SAUC estimates when the contrast vector $(c_1, c_2)$ was estimated, correctly specified by the true values, and misspecified.
+The misspecification of $(c_1, c_2)$ was used to verify that misspecifying the contrast vector would cause somewhat biased estimates.
+We also compared with the method by Piao et al.,\cite{Piao2019} which used the Heckman-type selection function.
 All statistical computing was conducted by R (R Development Core Team, Version 4.0.5).
-Reitsma model was conducted by R package mvmeta (version 1.0.3, \citealp{Gasparrini20212}).
-The proposed likelihood was numerically optimized by using R funciton nlminb().
+The Reitsma model was conducted by R package mixmeta (version 1.1.3). \cite{Sera2019} The proposed conditional likelihood was numerically optimized by using R function nlminb().
 One potential concern in the optimization is that the initial values or the constrained bounds for $\beta$ may have some impact on the validity of estimates.
-To check these issues, we compared the results from several reasonable initial values and some reasonable constrained bounds for $\beta$ and the results did not differ much.
-The simulated selective publication process was described in Appendix A of the Supplementary Materials.
+To check these issues, we compared the results from several reasonable initial values and reasonable constrained bounds for $\beta$, and the results did not differ much.